Essential Principles and Practices in X-ray Photoelectron Spectroscopy

 \section{Introduction}

 X-ray photoelectron spectroscopy (XPS) is a method for chemical analysis of near-surface layers of materials.
-Its primary advantage is its sensitivity to the chemical environment of probed atoms as revealed by shifts in binding energies (BE) of core levels.
-In recent years, the widespread adoption of this method has been accompanied by a high rate of incorrect analyses and interpretations, reaching as much as 60\,\% \cite{major2020}, which has been identified as a pre-crisis situation \cite{Major2023}.
-Addressing this issue through improved education and awareness is essential to prevent a full-blown crisis in the field \cite{Major2023}.
-While many resources are available –- including the well-known “red” \cite{Briggs1990} and “blue” \cite{Briggs2003} books on XPS, reviews \cite{Greczynski2022,Greczynski2023}, series of tutorial papers \cite{Baer2021}, and a guideline to avoid the common errors \cite{Pinder2024} –- these are often lengthy and not easily accessible for quick reference.
-In this work, we provide a brief yet comprehensive introduction to XPS; serving as a signpost to guide readers to the source of knowledge they may need.
+Its primary advantage is its sensitivity to the chemical environments of probed atoms as revealed by shifts in binding energies (BE) of core levels.
+In recent years, the widespread adoption of this method has been accompanied by a high rate of incorrect analyses and interpretations, reaching as much as 60\,\%, \cite{major2020} which has been identified as a pre-crisis situation. \cite{Major2023} Improving education and raising awareness are essential to prevent a full-blown crisis in the field. \cite{Major2023} While many resources are available –- including the well-known “red” \cite{Briggs1990} and “blue” \cite{Briggs2003} books on XPS, reviews, \cite{Greczynski2022,Greczynski2023,Chambers2024} series of tutorial papers, \cite{Baer2021} and a guideline to avoid common errors \cite{Pinder2024} –- these are often lengthy and not easily accessible for quick reference.
+In this work, we provide a brief yet comprehensive introduction to XPS, serving as a signpost to guide readers to the source of knowledge they may need.
 To maintain conciseness, we do not discuss exceptions to general rules that are valid in more than 90\,\% of cases; such exceptions are marked with “(!\,23)”, where the number refers to a note in Appendix A.